adachille/parkinsons-detector/README.md

 ### Datasets
 For this section, we explored the prediction of PD in the MSR testing set from 1) the MSR training set and 2) an aggregated TE and MSR training data set.

-For the second setting, we combined the MSR training and TE datasets, which had 13 overlapping features: Jitter, Jitter(Abs), Jitter:RAP, Jitter:PPQ5, Jitter:DDP, Shimmer, Shimmer(dB), Shimmer:APQ3, Shimmer:APQ5, Shimmer:APQ11, Shimmer:DDA, NHR, and HNR.
+For the latter, we found 13 overlapping features: Jitter, Jitter(Abs), Jitter:RAP, Jitter:PPQ5, Jitter:DDP, Shimmer, Shimmer(dB), Shimmer:APQ3, Shimmer:APQ5, Shimmer:APQ11, Shimmer:DDA, NHR, and HNR.
 We reduced the MSR training set and TE datasets to these features and performed predictions.

 ### Classification: PD and non-PD patients

-We use either MSR training set or the aggregated set to train a binary classification model and test on MSR testing set.
+At this point, we used the MSR training set and the aggregated set to train binary classification models and tested them on the MSR testing set.
 In the testing set, all of the samples have PD.
 Our goal is to identify the accuracy of diagnose PD disease among these patients.
 We also compare performance on different algorithm.
 As shown in the following table, Naive Bayes can achieve the best result when using MSR training set.
 Moreover, after combining both sets, our accuracy improved for each classifier.
 However, there is also a concern here that samples with and without disease are very imbalanced in the combined set.
 The improvement might be caused by overfitting.

 * Accuracy of each classifier: